Atomic formula: Atomic formula in first-order logic

 that is, a proposition is recursively defined to be an n-ary predicate P whose arguments are terms tk, or an expression composed of logical connectives (and, or) and quantifiers (for-all, there-exists) used with other propositions.

 An atomic formula or atom is simply a predicate applied to a tuple of terms; that is, an atomic formula is a formula of the form P (t1 ,…, tn) for P a predicate, and the tn terms.

-All other well-formed formulae are obtained by composing atoms with logical connectives and quantifiers.
+All other well-formed formulas are obtained by composing atoms with logical connectives and quantifiers.